The difference between cultural and communicative memory, the "Floating Gap," and why Jan Assmann's theory matters for memory studies.

 Most family stories disappear within a few generations, typically within 80 years.
 Yet, we still "remember" the Exodus, the Odyssey, or the French Revolution.
 This is the effect of cultural memory, a mechanism that enables civilizations to preserve memories essential to their cultural identity.
-The theory was first presented in the early 1990s by German Egyptologist Jan Assmann and his wife Aleida Assmann.
+The theory was first presented in the early 1990s by German Egyptologist Jan Assmann and Aleida Assmann.

 | Communicative Memory (Halbwachs) | Cultural Memory (Assmann) |